mim1q/ConvenientNameTags/README.md

 </center>

 If you ever wanted Name Tags to be just a little easier to use, this mod is for you.
-Simply right click any Name Tag when not looking directly at a mob and you'll be able to rename it using a custom GUI.
+Simply right-click any Name Tag when not looking directly at a mob and you'll be able to rename it using a custom GUI.

 ![Screenshot](https://github.com/mim1q/ConvenientNameTags/blob/master/project/screenshot.png?raw=true)

 ## Planned features

 - Configurable XP cost
+- Remove name from Name Tags by right-clicking on a cauldron
 - Optional: disable renaming Name Tags in anvils
 - Optional: require anvil in inventory
+- If requested, I'll consider porting this mod to 1.18.x and/or Forge

 ## Links